Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Finding Medium-Term Accommodation In A Shared Flat

 I am a big fan of booking a temporary stay few days upon my arrival and start looking locally for accommodation.
 Just to avoid agreeing to something blindly which may essentially not be what I am looking for.
-So I stayed in an Airbnb in the Gothic Quarter not far from the popular street La Rambla when I first arrived into Barcelona.
-Nice place, very friendly host, my room was out to the interior patio, so very quiet and I could walk to the Catedral de Barcelona as well as the harbour in only minutes.
+So I stayed in an Airbnb in the Gothic Quarter not far from the popular street La Rambla when I first arrived in Barcelona.
+Nice place, a very friendly host, my room was out to the interior patio, so very quiet and I could walk to the Catedral de Barcelona as well as the harbour in only minutes.

 Just two days later I moved to the lovely neighbourhood of Sant Antoni into a newly renovated 3-bedroom apartment to share with two students.
 I paid 350 Euro a month.
 Typically, you can find a room in a shared flat for around 300 to 450 Euro monthly, depending on the area and facilities of course.